 The next step is great audio.
 I want you to sound the best you possibly can, and as an audio editor great audio is really important to me.
-As a podcaster, I'm assuming you already have a microphone but you know what they say about assuming.
-So if you're using your iPhone earbuds, please upgrade to a headset - something like the Logitech Clearchat will work just fine and won't break the bank.
+So if you're using your iPhone earbuds, and are able to, please upgrade to a headset - something like the Logitech Clearchat will work just fine and won't break the bank.

 I'll be using a Skype recorder so I have a back-up, but I ask all my guests to record their own audio because that's how you get great sounding interviews.
-I know you're a profesh at the podcasting, but I've put together a handy dandy checklist to help ensure your audio is the best it can be.
-Feel free to keep using it for your own podcast if you find it useful.
-You can grab it here.
+I've put together a handy dandy checklist to help ensure your audio is the best it can be, you can grab it here.